djeada/Data-Visualization/notes/choosing_plot_type.md

 ### 1. Histogram

 A histogram depicts the distribution of a variable.
-When we have measurements taken with reasonable precision, we have a situation in which each value is unique, therefore instead of presenting counts of a single value (as in a box plot), we depict the frequency of data points falling within a specified range.
+When we have measurements taken with reasonable precision, we have a situation in which each value is unique, therefore instead of presenting counts of a single value (as in a bar chart), we depict the frequency of data points falling within a specified range.
 We divide the entire range of a value between min and max into n equal parts called bins and then illustrate how frequently data points fall into each bin.
 The x-axis represents the range, while the y-axis represents the frequency.